Jayashree-D/docs/designs/multihost-physical-led.md

 ## Impacts

-These changes impacts the physical LEDs where it exposes one service per LED.
+These changes will have API impact since the dbus objects will exposes multiple LEDs path in single service.
+The systemd service will have single name
-The systemd service name should be changed as ***xyz.openbmc_project.LED.Controller*** wherever multiple services are configured in the code for testing.
+***xyz.openbmc_project.LED.Controller*** instead of multiple services.

-Entity Manager configuration needs to be created for the physical LEDs which are previously created in other platforms based on udev rules to map the new implementation.
+Entity Manager configuration needs to be created for the physical LEDs, which are already existed in other platforms inorder to support this proposed design.

 ## Testing